 - Their beautiful, dense, fur coats insulates them, allowing them to swim in frigid waters.

 - These monogamists mate for life.
-Living in small family units, with the oldest offspring helping to care for younger ones.
+Living in small family units, the oldest offspring help to care for younger ones.

 - The average lifespan of a beaver is 10 years.

-- In the 1940’s, in an effort to redistribute beaver populations, the Idaho Department of Fish and Game dropped beavers from airplanes into backcountry spots using crates propelled by parachutes.
+- In the 1940’s, in an effort to redistribute beaver populations, the Idaho Department of Fish and Game dropped beavers from airplanes into backcountry spots using crates protected by parachutes.